haya14busa/incsearch.vim/README.md

 - `:h 'magic'`
 - `:h g:incsearch#magic`

-You can set very magic option with no portability problem
+You can set very magic option with no portability problem.

 ```vim
 let g:incsearch#magic = '\v'
 ```

 ### Command Line Interface Keymappings
-incsearch.vim use custom command line interface, so it provides custom keymapping interface(`IncSearchNoreMap`) like `cnoremap`.
+incsearch.vim uses a custom command line interface, so it provides a custom keymapping interface(`IncSearchNoreMap`) like `cnoremap`.
 To use this command in your vimrc, please call it by `VimEnter`.